What is a TPRM strategy and what is the ideal workflow for getting started assessing vendors' risks?

 Additional TPRM Resources:

-*Special thanks to Bilal Khan and Nick Vaccariello for help with this blog as well!
+*Special thanks to Bilal Khan and Nick Vaccariello for help with this article as well!